Black hole to cosmic horizon microstates in string/M theory: timelike boundaries and internal averaging: Toward timelike boundaries in string/M theory

 If the wall corresponded to a solution obtained by varying with respect to the fields everywhere, including the boundary, then there would be no net Brown-York energy, and no net electric NS-NS charge in the $AdS_3$ example.
 The construction in \S\ref{sec:vac-AdS} exhibits nonzero extrinsic curvature and electric field at the wall, without an obvious source/sink of such fields introduced by the $\hat O$-Liouville term in the worldsheet action \eqref{eq-DelSws-AdS}.
 In particular, it is fundamental strings that source the NS-NS electric field, but the operator \eqref{eq-DelSws-AdS} is not a winding operator.
 From this point of view, it appears that the wall is consistent with a fixed boundary condition for the low energy fields.

 The internal degrees of freedom, including the moduli of the $S^3\times T^4$, are different in this regard: they do not evolve radially.
 This is consistent with a variety of effective boundary conditions, potentially enabling the internal fluctuations required for the deformation in \S\ref{sec:internal-equilibration}.
+It is interesting to note that the aspects of gravitational Dirichlet walls which are UV sensitive -- involving arbitrarily high-momentum modes at the boundary \cite{Anderson:2006lqb}\cite{Witten:2018lgb} -- are softened by Liouville walls.